AutomationSolutionz/automationsolutionz.github.io/docs/ZOSAI/zeuz-AI-task-management.md

 - **Higher Delivery Success Rate**: Increases the likelihood of completing initiatives on time and within scope.

 ## Prerequisites
-- Access to ZeuZ Server with permissions for **Project → View → POD → Milestone Planning → Kanban**.
+- Access to ZeuZ Server with permissions for **Project → View → POD → Milestone Planning → Sprint View**.

 ## Features
 ### ZeuZ POD Structure
 - A **POD** is ZeuZ’s fundamental team unit—an autonomous, cross-functional delivery cell typically consisting of multiple developer / QA with complementary skills.
 PODs are designed to own complete features or services end-to-end.
 - A **POD** has the following characteristics:
-  - Self-organizing with AI-assisted guidance
   - Shared delivery accountability
   - Complementary skill matrices
   - Collective ownership of outcomes.